phwashresources/phwashresources.github.io/_pillars/sanitation-management.md

     - /images/banner/sanitation.jpg

 description: >
     The Phased Approach to Total Sanitation (PhATS) supply component aims to strengthen local supply chains for sanitation and hygiene goods and services through Sanitation Marketing (SanMark).
-Through SanMark, suppliers and service providers market their good and services to rural households to increase demand, improve supply and increase sales and profits.
+Through SanMark, suppliers and service providers market their goods and services to rural households to increase demand, improve supply and increase sales and profits.
     <br/><br/>
     Samaritan’s Purse (SP) initially enrolled 25 entrepreneurs to develop small sanitation businesses to serve their neighbors.
 SanMark promotions follow Demand Creation activities: